Research & Disclosure

 Patched by vendor

-Impact: File disclosure, exposure of configuration data and potential chaining with other issues to escalate impact.
+Impact: File disclosure, exposure of configuration containing secrets and potential chaining with other issues to escalate impact on the access control system.

 Coordinated disclosure policy